Motley

 Motley is the traditional costume of the court jester, the motley fool, or the arlecchino character in commedia dell'arte.
 The harlequin wears a patchwork of red, green and blue diamonds that is still a fashion motif.

+Cognate of medley

 The word motley is described in the Oxford English Dictionary as a cognate of medley, although the unrelated mottled has also contributed to the meaning.
 The word is most commonly used as an adjective or noun, but is also seen as a verb and adverb.
 When used as a noun, it can mean "a varied mixture".
 As an adjective, it is generally disparaging: a motley collection is an uninspiring pile of stuff, as in the cliché motley crew.